Info-443-Spring-2023/project-2-material-ui/README.md

 Material UI uses the composite design pattern to create their components because they let you treat all individual objects and object compositions the same.
 For example, to create a `List` component you can compose a list by passing in various `ListItem`s as children.
 These list items can have any number of other components contained within it like a `ListItemAvatar`, `ListItemText`, or `ListItemButton` to create a tree hierarchy.
 But despite the fact that there could be many different subtrees with different structures in the list, the `List` component will still treat all of its `ListItem`s as an individual object instead of a composition of multiple different objects.

 Material UI also does a very good job in creating components that support other systems using the composite design pattern.
 This is because they prioritize creating consistent and basic low-level components so that they can fully maximize the composition capabilities of their components [^7].
-(Provide an example later).

 ## Architectural Assessment